Provismet/LilyPanel/README.md

     }
 }
 ```
 The default value is the value emitted when the duration is inactive.
+For sticky durations, this is instead the initial value; the start and end checkpoints become the default values in this case.
 Durations output a single value each step, the duration of a step (in milliseconds) is the interval.

+The `sticky` parameter controls how the duration works on repeated use.
+A sticky duration will play in reverse every other activation.
+This allows for a "slow toggle" ability.

 The checkpoints are the values that must be sent at certain steps.
 The values fpr steps in-between checkpoints are scaled between the previous checkpoint and the next one.
 In this example: